-- Natural areas must be managed as close to natural as possible (no interference wherever possible). - No garden areas will be allowed. - All listed invasive alien vegetation must be removed in accordance with CARA legislation (The Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983)) as revised.
+• Natural areas must be managed as close to natural as possible (no interference wherever possible).

+• All listed invasive alien vegetation must be removed in accordance with CARA legislation (The Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983)) as revised.

-8.11 EMERGENCY PREPAREDNESS AND RESPONSE
+8.9 EMERGENCY PREPAREDNESS AND RESPONSE